SparshChadha/multi-agent-system/README.md

         ```env
         GEMINI_KEY="YOUR_GOOGLE_API_KEY_HERE"
         ```
-    The agent files (`classifier_agent.py`, `email_agent.py`, etc.) load this key using `python-dotenv`.
+    The agent files (`core_Agents/*.py`) load this key using `python-dotenv`.

 2.  **Redis Configuration**:
-    The `langGraphRun.py` script attempts to connect to a Redis instance by default at `localhost:6379`.
+    Both `langGraphRun.py` and `streamlit_app.py` attempt to connect to a Redis instance by default at `localhost:6379`.
-    * If your Redis server runs on a different host or port, or requires a password, modify the connection parameters in `langGraphRun.py`:
+    * If your Redis server runs on a different host or port, or requires a password, modify the connection parameters in both `langGraphRun.py` and `streamlit_app.py` (look for `redis.Redis(...)` lines).
         ```python
         redis_client = redis.Redis(host='YOUR_REDIS_HOST', port=YOUR_REDIS_PORT, db=0, decode_responses=True #, password='YOUR_REDIS_PASSWORD'
         )
         ```
-    * If Redis is not available, the script will print an error and continue without saving memory logs to Redis.
+    * If Redis is not available, the scripts will print connection errors, and memory logging/log display in the Streamlit UI will not function.

 ## Running the System

+You have two primary ways to run the system:
+1.  **Running the workflow script directly (`langGraphRun.py`)**: For command-line execution and testing the core logic.
+2.  **Running the Streamlit UI (`streamlit_app.py`)**: For an interactive web interface with input options and live log display.

-### Running Locally
+### Running the Workflow Script Locally

+This method executes the `langGraphRun.py` script directly, running the predefined examples.

-1.  **Set up Environment Variables**: Ensure your `.env` file is correctly configured with your `GEMINI_KEY` as described above.
+1.  **Set up Environment Variables**: Ensure your `.env` file is correctly configured with your `GEMINI_KEY`.
-2.  **Start Redis (Optional)**: If you want to use Redis for memory logging, ensure your Redis server is running and accessible.
+2.  **Start Redis**: Ensure your Redis server is running and accessible as described in [Installation](#installation).
 3.  **Run the Orchestration Script**:
-    Execute the main script from the project's root directory:
+    From the project's root directory, execute:
     ```bash
     python langGraphRun.py
     ```
-    This will run the predefined examples, and you will see logs printed to the console showing the flow of data through the graph, including classification, routing, agent processing, and final actions.
-If Redis is connected, memory logs will also be indicated.
+    You will see logs printed to the console showing the flow of data through the graph, including classification, routing, agent processing, and final actions.
+Memory logs will be saved to Redis.

-4.  **Generate Architecture Diagram (Optional)**:
-    To generate/update the `graph_architecture.png` file:
+### Running the Streamlit UI Locally

+This method provides an interactive web interface for your AI system.

+1.  **Set up Environment Variables**: Ensure your `.env` file is correctly configured with your `GEMINI_KEY`.
+2.  **Start Redis**: **Crucially**, ensure your Redis server is running and accessible as described in [Installation](#installation).
+The Streamlit UI *requires* Redis for log display.
+3.  **Open a NEW terminal window**: Do not use the terminal where you started Redis (if you started it in the foreground).
+4.  **Navigate to your project directory**:
     ```bash
-    python architecture.py
+    cd /path/to/your/multi Agent system/orchestration
     ```
-    This requires Graphviz to be installed on your system.
+    (Replace `/path/to/your/` with the actual path to your project.)
+5.  **Run the Streamlit application**:
+    ```bash
+    streamlit run streamlit_app.py
+    ```
+    This command will open a new tab in your default web browser (usually at `http://localhost:8501`) displaying the Streamlit application.
+You can then use the UI to paste raw input, upload files, trigger the workflow, and monitor the logs fetched from Redis.

 ### Running in Docker (Optional)
 *(Instructions for Docker setup would go here.
 This would typically involve creating a `Dockerfile` and potentially a `docker-compose.yml` file if Redis is also to be containerized.)*